semiologic/sem-unfancy-quote/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The unfancy quote plugin for WordPress lets you override WordPress' quote fancification.
+*Retired*: The unfancy quote plugin for WordPress lets you override WordPress' quote fancification.

 == Description ==

-The unfancy quote plugin for WordPress lets you override WordPress' quote fancification.
-Curly quotes in the wrong direction and broken code because of curly quotes will be a thing of the past.

-Note: This functionality has been mostly fixed since WordPress 2.7.
+This plugin has outlived its usefulness and should have been retired long ago.
+No further updates will be occurring on it.

 = Help Me! =